chainer/chainer/docs/source/chainerx/install/index.rst

 .. note::

-    For ChainerX, we recommend to avoid installing CuPy with a CuPy wheel (precompiled binary) package because it contains a cuDNN library.
+    For ChainerX, we suggest that you do not install CuPy with a CuPy wheel (precompiled binary) package because it contains a cuDNN library.
     Installation would fail if the versions of the cuDNN library contained in the CuPy wheel package and the one specified in `CUDNN_ROOT_DIR` were different.

 .. code-block:: console